Strange Recipes

 Middle Eastern

-Forget beige chickpea paste — this electric-green hummus swaps in fresh spring peas for a sweeter, grassier base, then gets ambushed by foraged wild garlic and finished with a sumac-spiked oil that turns the whole thing tangy-fruity-weird in the best possible way.
-The flatbread is technically no-cook (we're soaking, not baking), using a raw flour-free chickpea wrap hack that keeps everything plant-powered and fridge-ready.
-It sounds like a fever dream from a Levantine farmers' market, and it absolutely is.
+Forget beige chickpea paste.
+This hummus swaps in fresh spring peas for a sweeter, grassier base, then gets ambushed by foraged wild garlic and finished with a sumac-spiked oil that turns the whole thing tangy-fruity-weird in the best possible way.
+The flatbread skips baking entirely, using a raw flour-free chickpea wrap hack that keeps everything plant-powered and fridge-ready — it sounds like a fever dream from a Levantine farmers' market, and it absolutely is.

 Ingredients